Atlas975/Notes/Cybersecurity/SecurityManagement/Incident_response_planning.md

 - This also involves forming a relationship with internal / external organisations involved in an event
 ### Detect and report
 - Involves detecting events, collecting info and reporting on them via manual or automatic means
-- This comprises of the logging protocols needed to troubleshoot an issue, essential ycbyyeyy ye
+- This comprises of the logging protocols needed to troubleshoot an issue from internal / external sources
 ### Assess & decide
+- Involves event info assessment (eg verifying its true) and the decision on if to classify it as an incident
+- This also requires providing the formal procedures for each notified person to follow
 ### Response
+- The immediate actions taken including the distribution of responsibility depending on incident severity
+- Also involves potential escalation after a review by the IRT team to see if things are under control
 ### Lesson learnt
+- Involves the reviewing, identifying and improvements made to a system in response to the incident
+- These are aided